Priyanshu-official/priyanshu-official/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently Contributing on Open Sourece Projects :wink:
-- 🌱 I’m currently learning Lot's of stuff:stuck_out_tongue_winking_eye:
+- 👨🏽‍💻 I’m currently learning Lot's of stuff:stuck_out_tongue_winking_eye:
 - 🤔 I’m looking Mentor.
-- 📫 How to reach me: [@Priyanshu](https://www.instagram.com/_priyanshu_01/)
+- 📫 How to reach me: [@Priyanshu](https://www.linkedin.com/in/priyanshuofficial/)
 - ⚡ Fun fact: like to Enroll lot's of Courses :joy:

 **Languages and Tools:**